rcl-coding/tutorial-csharp-advanced/lessons/lesson2.md

 The example above illustrates how a delegate can be used as a parameter to a method.

+The MathOperation method uses the delegate, delegateOperation as a parameter.

 ## Delegate and lambda expressions

-you are able to create "inline" delegates without having to specify any additional type or method.
+You are able to create "inline" delegates without having to specify any additional type or method.
 You simply inline the definition of the delegate where you need it.

 - Write the following code :